MattiaDiProfio/FlowETL/README.md

 **Build FlowETL Instance**.

-1. Using Git Bash, travel to the directory `docker_services/.`
+1. Start Docker Desktop on your machine, then using Git Bash, travel to the directory `docker_services/.`

 2. Run the command `docker build -t test:latest .` to create a Docker image using the Dockerfile.

+3. Using Git Bash, travel back to the base directory of your project and create a virtual environment named `venv` with `python -m venv venv`, then activate it using the command `source venv\Scripts\activate`.

-3. Using Git Bash, travel back to the base directory and run the command `pip install -r requirements.txt` to install all the required dependecies.
+4. Using Git Bash, run the command `pip install -r requirements.txt` to install all the required dependecies within the activated `venv` virtual environment.

 ### Starting the Pipeline